eagle034/computer-vision-interview/README.md

 * How would you remove outliers when trying to estimate a flat plane from noisy samples?
 * Content-based image retrieval (CBIR), also known as query by image content (QBIC) is implemented how?
 * Describe how convolution works.
 What about if your inputs are grayscale vs RGB imagery?
 What determines the shape of the next layer?
-* How do you rotate an image 90 degrees most efficiently if you don't know anything about the cache of the system you're working on?
+* How do you rotate an image 90 degrees most efficiently if you don't know anything about the cache of the system you're working on? ***Flip + Transpose
 * Implement voronoi clustering
 * Given a MxN matrix where each element can either be 0 or 1.
 We need to find the shortest path between a given source cell to a destination cell (connected components).
 * Make a histogram of 2 variables.